Middle Ground (The Wire): Plot

 Stringer calls and arranges a meeting with Colvin.
 He offers Colvin more information about Avon.
 Stringer claims that Avon is like his brother but he cannot let him continue his war with Marlo Stanfield.
 Stringer tells Colvin that he came to him because of his reputation as the man who created Hamsterdam.
 He tells Colvin about Avon's wartime safehouse and gives him the address.
 Colvin asks about his motives and Stringer insists that his actions are purely business-driven.
 To little avail, he implores Colvin to guarantee that any police strike against Avon results in charges light enough to ensure that Avon does fewer than five years in prison.
 Meanwhile, Avon is in a barbershop getting a haircut.
-Brother Mouzone visits him and tells him that he has learned that Stringer set him up.
+Brother Mouzone visits him and tells him that he has learned through Omar that Stringer set him up.
 Avon offers to pay for Stringer's actions with money.
 Brother Mouzone tells Avon that money will not settle the debt and that Avon must give up Stringer in order to maintain his word and reputation and, thus, continue dealing with New York.
 Avon is forced to give up Stringer to appease Mouzone and maintain his business contact.

 Avon and Stringer meet for a late-night drink.
 Stringer apologizes for not dealing with Marlo Stanfield sooner.
 Avon is nostalgic about the shoplifting days of their youth, retelling a story of Stringer's failed heist of a badminton set.
 The story is illuminating to their current situation, as Stringer is driven to play what Avon calls "away games" and leave his gangster past behind.
 Avon asks Stringer to dream with him and Stringer tells him they don't need to dream because they own so much now, including real estate, that is legal.
 Stringer tells Avon that he can't drink too much since he is visiting the development site the following day.
 Avon asks what time Stringer plans to meet with the property developer (so that he can tell Mouzone where to find him).
 Stringer responds awkwardly, and the two men exchange more conversation before sharing an embrace.
 The implication is that each knows that he has been betrayed by the other.